DoubleOTheven/docs/docs/api/start/types.basics.md

 console.log(`${accountId} has ${count.toNumber()} values`);
 ```

-When making a call that expect a `Tuple` input, pass it as an array, so to pass the example above into a call, it would be `.call([123, '5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY'])`
+When making a call that expects a `Tuple` input, pass it as an array, so to pass the example above into a call, it would be `.call([123, '5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY'])`

 ## Boolean values

 All `bool` values are returned as nomal JS `Boolean` objects, i.e. they extend the [JS Boolean](https://www.w3schools.com/jsref/jsref_obj_boolean.asp) to allow it to be used as a `Codec` type.

 In addition to the default `getValue()` on the JS Boolean and the default interfaces explained above, two additional getters have been added for ease-of-use.
 These are `isTrue` and `isFalse` that will just return a normal JS primitive `boolean` for a quick check without using `getValue()`.